espressif/esp-now/User_Guide.md

 **Note 2:** The built-in IDF branch of esp-now v2.x.x is from IDF Release/v4.4 at the current time.

+### Support Periods

+New feature development and bugfix usually take place on the master branch and will be published into [ESP Component Registry](https://components.espressif.com/).
+The publish time of the next version is usually a few months.
+When a new version of the ESP-NOW is published, please plan to upgrade to that version.

 ## Quick Start
 ### Hardware Preparation
 Chips of ESP32、ESP32-C3、ESP32-S2、ESP32-S3、ESP32C2、ESP32-C6 are recommended.